Top Things to Do in Belfast | Best Attractions & Must-See Places

 The Fitzwilliam Hotel Belfast: Awarded Five Stars by the AA, The Fitzwilliam Hotel is a super-elegant masterpiece located in the heart of the city centre.
 146 fabulous guestrooms and suites, incredible food, a much-loved bar and the best service you’ve ever experienced: A new definition of boutique hotel, it’s Belfast’s five-star superstar.

-Titanic Belfast is truly remarkable and one of the must Things to do in Belfast visitor attractions that have captured the hearts and minds of locals and tourists alike since its opening in 2012.
+Titanic Belfast is truly remarkable and one of the must-see things to do in Belfast visitor attraction that has captured the hearts and minds of locals and tourists alike since its opening in 2012.

 Located on the site of the former Harland & Wolff shipyard, where the legendary RMS Titanic was built, this attraction is a monument to Belfast’s maritime heritage.
 With its impressive size of over 12,000 square metres (130,000 sq ft) of floor space, this stunning building houses a variety of exhibitions, private function rooms and community facilities.